Aura Parental Controls Review 2026: Unique and Tailored Protection

 Aura Parental Controls copy and chart explaining the focused texter persona

-On top of the persona explanation, Aura Parental Control also shares parenting tips catered to your child's social persona.
+On top of the Persona explanation, Aura Parental Controls also shares parenting tips catered to your child's social persona.
 We were thoroughly impressed by this new suite of features and believe it could be insightful for parents.

 Aura Parental Controls recommendations for parents of Focused Texters

-Aura's Chief Medical Officer, Dr. Scott Kollins, has said the following about Aura's new Balance features:
+Aura's Chief Medical Officer, Dr. Scott Kollins, has said the following about Aura's new Online Wellbeing features:

 "Aura’s approach to identifying potentially risky behaviors in children goes far beyond basic keyword detection.
 By combining AI-powered monitoring with clinical expertise, we’re able to surface subtle patterns in device and keyboard usage that may indicate a child is struggling emotionally.
 Every model we deploy is rigorously tested, validated, and reviewed by clinical psychologists, ensuring parents receive insights they can trust, when it matters most."